-The claimant must show that the defendant caused them a loss.
-The Courts have had to define the test for causation, which is split into factual and legal causation, and then determine the meaning of ‘loss’.
+For claims in the tort of negligence, the claimant must show that the defendant caused them a loss.
+The Courts have defined the test for causation, which is split into factual and legal causation.
+They have also needed to determine the meaning of ‘loss’.

 The first case summaries involve questions of factual causation, which usually requires an application of the ‘but-for’ test.
 Where there has been issues of evidence and proof, the Courts have applied a different test looking at the contribution to the risk of damage or harm.

 The next set of summaries concern the test for legal causation: proving the defendant in law caused the loss.
 The Courts have to decide whether an intervening event has broken the chain of causation.
 This is to decide whether the defendant is responsible for the claimant’s loss.

 The final cases concern the meaning of ‘loss’.